pokeclicker/pokeclicker-wiki/data/Dungeons/overview_description.md

 ### Loot multiplication{#bonusLoot}

 Each time a chest is picked, there is a chance of getting the looted item multiple times.
 The odds depend on the loot tier, and increase by 50% when [[Items/Dowsing Machine]] is equipped.
-That translates to this table:
+The final bonus amount of items looted and chance of triggering depends on both the region of the dungeon and the tier of the looted item.

 Tier | Base Chance | With Dowsing Machine
 --- | --- | ---